Created: 2019-09-02. Last updated: 2021-10-12

 1. Establish upcycling as a method for industrial sustainable development.

-2. Determine the traditional maintenance function's responsibility as one of the catalysts for upcycling and for realizing a zero-vision accident.
+2. Express the traditional maintenance function's responsibility for realizing a zero-failure vision.
 Manifest this by using the concept of Smart Maintenance.

-3. Develop data-driven decision support systems that, with the help of technology markers, enable support for prediction, cause-of-error analysis and prescriptive measures.
+3. Develop data-driven decision support systems that, with the help of technology markers, enable support for prediction, root-cause-of-error analysis and prescriptive measures.

-4. Organize your business so that Smart Maintenance can easily communicate with R&D / design, purchasing, finance, HRM and IT.
+4. Organize your business so that Smart Maintenance can easily cooperate with operations, R&D / design, purchasing, finance, HRM and IT.
+An improved internal integration.

 7. Develop cooperation between industry, researchers and higher education.

-8. Highlight technology, upcycling and the engineering profession as methods for realizing sustainable development in the world.
+8. Highlight use of technology and the engineering profession as methods for realizing sustainable development in the world.

-9. Ensure high-quality maintenance as a basis for the development of Smart Maintenance.
+9. Ensure high-quality stable basic maintenance as a foundation for the development of Smart Maintenance.